pixelflinger/lanczos-2d/README.md

 >
 > ![Radial Profile of sinc's FFT](art/fft_sinc_rbf.svg)

-Because the disk has a smaller area as the square, this ideal, isotropic, reconstruction filter will blur a little bit more than the square filter.
+Because the disk has a smaller area than the square, this ideal, isotropic, reconstruction filter will blur a little bit more than the square filter.
 The disk reconstruction filter is ideal if the original signal is properly band-limited (i.e. doesn't have spectral content outside of that disk).

 > [!NOTE]
-> Above we described the **ideal reconstruction filter**, in practice it
+> We just described the **ideal reconstruction filter**.
+It cannot be
-> cannot be implemented because it requires infinite support (i.e. infinite
+> implemented in practice because it requires infinite support (i.e. infinite
 > length).
 Instead, we use a windowed version of the ideal filter,
 > such as Lanczos, or other low-pass filters.